ikem-krueger/ikem-krueger.github.io/_posts/2021-09-25-schemaspy.md

 tags: schemaspy, sqlite, windows, firefox
 ---

-I know that Firefox safe the bookmarks and history in the "places.sqlite".
+I know that Firefox saves the bookmarks and history in the "places.sqlite".

 I know it is an SQLite database and I wanted to know how the tables are related to each other.